adolfogp/SuperDuo/alexandria/README.md

   (previously there was only one activity and many transactions on fragments).
 * Fixed Loader registration.
 The Loader for the list of books dit not work properly, since it was not registered at onActivityCreated.
+* Removed cursor column searching from the CursorAdapter and replaced it with direct column access (constants for the columns corresponding to the projection).
+* Replaced the use of ViewHolder in the CursorAdapter with Data Binding Library.